freddyb/homepage/drafts/new-domain.md

 [OSINT](https://en.wikipedia.org/wiki/Open-source_intelligence) skills
 but I tried searching around on the net.
 Lots of boulevard stuff mostly.
 No page about the owners of the Wunderland on their homepage either.
 Then I tried LinkedIn but no luck.
-They only show you people you're connected with and then a hope or two.
+It only show you people you're connected with, and then a hope or two.
 I also tried a free LinkedIn Premium account.
 Still no luck.

 I felt like I was stuck.
 Again.